Tech Made Simple

 T-Mobile's new beta program goes far beyond this limited emergency use.
 It enables general texting, with future plans for voice and data, effectively turning Starlink satellites into "cell towers in space."
 This means users will be able to stay connected for everyday communications, not just emergencies, in areas previously devoid of coverage.

 During the beta, the service will be limited to the U.S. However, T-Mobile says it plans to collaborate with global partners and SpaceX to extend coverage to other countries and international waters in the future.
-Additionally, not all smartphones will be compatible at the start of the beta, but T-Mobile aims to support most modern devices over time.
+Additionally, not all smartphones will be compatible at the start of the beta, but T-Mobile says it aims to support "almost any phone made in the last four years."

-Who Is Eligible and How to Sign Up
+Who Is Eligible and How to Sign Up?
+Everyone

-The beta is open to all T-Mobile postpaid customers with compatible devices, though capacity is limited.
+The beta is open to all T-Mobile, AT&T, and Verizon postpaid customers with compatible devices, though capacity is limited.
 T-Mobile is encouraging customers to register early to secure a spot.
-While the program will initially prioritize users with optimized smartphones (as not yet defined by T-Mobile), T-Mobile plans to expand access to more devices as additional Starlink satellites are launched.
+While the program will initially prioritize users with optimized smartphones (T-Mobile has a list that they are updating), T-Mobile plans to expand access to more devices as additional Starlink satellites are launched.
 I covered which phones currently support satellite messaging in my article "All the Phones That Have Satellite Messaging."

 [Image credit: Techlicious/Midjourney]